jdok8/powerbi-global-terrorism/README.md

         COUNTA('terrorism_fact'[eventid])
     )

-The total number of casualties (killed and wounded) across all terrorist attacks in the dataset.:
+The total number of casualties (killed and wounded) across all terrorist attacks in the dataset:

     casualties = SUMX(terrorism_fact, terrorism_fact[nkill] + terrorism_fact[nwound])